annaandmandy/DS562_BigDataEngineer/Homework 4 - Stream Analytics/README.md

 4. If Event Hubs + Stream Analytics was done correctly, the name of your dataset should appear **automatically**
 ![alt text](images/image-5.png)
 5. Begin to create visualizations.
 Remember that for time series data it requires the timestamp to be correctly identified.
 The provided SQL query should do this for you.
 6. Watch the visualization update in real time!
+Best dashboard gets displayed in discussion :)
 ![alt text](images/image-6.png)